ArronJablonowski/ufw_log_parser/README.md

 ufw has 5 levels of verbosity:
 * off - logging is disabled
 * low (default) - Logs blocked packets that do not match the current firewall ruleset.
 Rate limited.
-* medium - All logs from 'low' plus logs for invalid packets, and new connections.
+* medium - All logs from 'low' plus logs for invalid packets, and new connections/allows.
 Rate limited.
 * high - All logs from 'medium' with less rate limiting than the medium setting.
 * full - Similar to 'high' without rate limits.